ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## B) Buffer glitch attack

 **In this task you will complete tutorial *Fault_3-Glitch_Buffer_Attacks.ipynb***.
 Do parts 1.1-1.3, which concentrate on attacking unsafe assebly code.

+Sections 1.1 and 1.2 are just introduction to this task and you do not have to return or answer anything from them.
+Section 1.3 is considering actual attack and main point of this task.

 Attack code is already provided and it most likely works without additional tweaking, so this part should be quite straightforward.
 After being successful, take screenshot of results and answer additional questions in your return template.